DevSecOpsSamples/ecs-ec2-cdk/README.md

 Parameter Name : `/cdk-ecs-ec2/vpc-id`

-Use the `-c vpcId` context parameter if you want to use the existing VPC.
+Use the `-c vpcId` context parameter to use the existing VPC.

 ```bash
 cd vpc